OpenNebula/docs/source/operation/network_management/vrouter.rst

 Download the Virtual Router Appliance
 ================================================================================

-OpenNebula provides a light weight Alpine-based virtual router.
+OpenNebula provides appliance which implements various Virtual Network Functions (VNFs), including the virtual router.
 The virtual router image is prepared to run in a HA mode, and process the context information from OpenNebula.
 So its base capabilities can be easily extended.
+Continue to the `VNF appliance documention <https://docs.opennebula.io/appliances/service/vnf.html>`_ for more details about the advanced usage and other implemented functions.

-- Download the appliance from the market place.
-For example to put the virtual router image in the default datastore and create a Virtual Router template named vrouter_alpine use:
+- Download the appliance from the OpenNebula Marketplace.
+For example to put the virtual router image in the default datastore and create a Virtual Router template named ``Service Virtual Router`` use:

 .. code::

-    $onemarketapp export 'alpine-vrouter (KVM)' vrouter_alpine --datastore default --vmname vrouter_alpine IMAGE
+    $ onemarketapp export 'Service Virtual Router' vr --datastore default --vmname vr IMAGE
         ID: 9
     VMTEMPLATE